Anyway, let me borrow some content from Wikipedia to help you understand. First the physical (taken from this page):

 But upon seeing his brother again, Esau -- who had once vowed to kill him -- warmly embraces and welcomes his brother Jacob back, refusing most of Jacob's gifts as being too generous.
 The brothers weep upon being reunited."

-"Hundreds of years later, when the Israelites returned from captivity in Egypt during the Exodus, God commands the Israelites to honor and respect their "brothers" the Edomites, the descendants of Esau.
+To me, the bible is no where definitive of any one thing, but it does seem to be full of metaphor and analogous to human occurance.
+If this is the case, the Esau's of the world might heed some of this analysis (also taken from Wikipedia):"Hundreds of years later, when the Israelites returned from captivity in Egypt during the Exodus, God commands the Israelites to honor and respect their "brothers" the Edomites, the descendants of Esau.
 The Israelites are commanded to be careful not to provoke the Edomites or take anything from them without paying for it.
 However, although the Bible does not record it in connection with those events, later God expresses anger at the Edomites for not showing the Israelites hospitality, such as in Numbers 20:14-22.

 There are many Biblical references to hostility between the people of Israel and the people of Edom (e.g., 2 Samuel 8:12-14; 2 Kings 8:20-22; Psalm 137:7), and it is possible that some of the narrative of Genesis is intended to explain the origins and justification of that hostility.
 The Edomites (also known as Idumeans) came to be dominated by the larger kingdom of Israel, but from time to time fought wars with Israel throughout Israel's history.